schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 Payload : {"MESSAGE\_TYPE" : "INPUTS\_REQUEST",

-"INPUTS" : {"the name of a required input", "the name of another required input", ...}
+"INPUTS" : {"1" : "the name of a required input", "2" : "the name of another
+required input", ...}

 }